binux/pyspider/docs/tutorial/Render-with-PhantomJS.md

 Level 3: Render with PhantomJS
 ==============================

-Some times web page is too complex to find out the API request.
+Sometimes web page is too complex to find out the API request.
 It's time to meet the power of [PhantomJS].

 To use PhantomJS, you should have PhantomJS [installed](http://phantomjs.org/download.html).
 If you are running pyspider with `all` mode, PhantomJS is enabled if excitable in the PATH.